Metro-North Railroad rolling stock: Push-pull coaches

+Future push-pull coaches

+In August 2023, CTDOT approved a contract with Alstom for 60 single-level passenger cars.
+The cars will replace the existing Shoreliner coach fleet on the Waterbury Branch and the Danbury Branch, as well as Mafersa coaches and leased MBTA MBB coaches on the Hartford Line.
+Deliveries are expected to begin in 2026.
+Metro-North intends to begin replacing the Shoreliners used on other east-of-Hudson services by 2029.

+In February 2025, the MTA Board will vote on a proposal to use a request for proposals (RFP) instead of competitive bidding to procure coach cars to be used for PSA to ensure full fleet availability and to replace Metro-North's Shoreliner Center-Door and End-Door coach cars.

 Electric multiple units

 M3A and M7A cars draw power from 650 V DC third rail with under-running contact shoes.
 M8 draw power from third rail, both over- and under-running, or 12.5 kV 60 Hz and 25 kV 60 Hz AC catenary.

-Possible future electric multiple units
+Future electric multiple units

-MTA originally planned to order 188 M9A cars for Metro-North as part of the 2015-2019 Capital Program.
+MTA originally planned to order 188 M9A cars for Metro-North as part of the 2015–2019 Capital Program.
 In June 2018, Metro-North announced that they would elect to not exercise their options for the M9 order, instead overhauling their M3A units to extend their lifespan.
 However, that November, Metro-North stated that they "are working with LIRR to procure 170 new M9A cars in the next Capital Program to provide additional capacity and replace M3As."
+As of 2024, Metro-North intends to replace all M3A cars by 2029.
+In June 2025 NY Governor Kathy Hochul announced plans to purchase 316 M9A which was then signed and executed in July 2025.
+The contract includes options for 242 more that can be executed.

 Retired rolling stock

 Roster rolling stock manufactured from 1946 to the present.

 Bar cars

-Metro-North Railroad was the last commuter railroad in the United States to operate bar cars, electric MUs equipped with bars that served alcohol.
+Metro-North Railroad was the last commuter railroad in the United States to operate bar cars-- electric MUs equipped with bars that served alcohol.
 The M2 bar cars were delivered in 1974, and Metro-North has not ordered new ones.
-The last train which included a bar car left Grand Central for New Haven at 7:34PM on Friday, May 9, 2014.
+The last train which included a bar car left Grand Central for New Haven at 7:34 PM on Friday, May 9, 2014.
 While there is talk of retrofitting M8 cars with bars, no decision has been reached and no money allocated.
-On September 13, 2016, Connecticut Governor Dannel Malloy announced that the state would be buying another 60 M8 cars, 10 of which will be "bar cars".
-However, the bar cars were later dropped, due to cost and train capacity concerns, as well as Metro-North not being willing to handle the bar themselves, wishing for an outside company to run the operation itself.
+However, on September 13, 2016, Connecticut Governor Dannel Malloy announced that the state would be buying another 60 M8 cars, 10 being "bar cars".
+However, the idea was abandoned due to cost and train capacity concerns, as well as Metro-North not being willing to handle the bar themselves, wishing for an outside company to run the operation itself.